 Joseph D. Larson

-Joseph D. Larson became partner in the Antitrust Department at Wachtell, Lipton, Rosen & Katz in 2002.
+Joseph D. Larson is Of Counsel in the Antitrust Department at Wachtell, Lipton, Rosen & Katz.
 He provides critical assessment and counsel to merger and acquisition clients with respect to United States antitrust matters.
 Mr. Larson also is familiar with European, South American, Canadian and Asian antitrust standards.
 He regularly counsels corporations through a wide range of matters, covering pre-merger filings through antitrust challenges, and represents clients before the United States Department of Justice Antitrust Division, the Federal Trade Commission, the Federal Reserve Board, the Federal Energy Regulatory Commission and the Department of Defense.
 His expertise spans diverse industries, including electric and gas utilities, software, Internet, consumer products, defense, petroleum and banking.